Expanded Functions Dental Assistant Jobs in USA with Visa Sponsorship

 Do I need a bachelor's degree for H-1B sponsorship as an EFDA?

 Most EFDA positions require specialized training certificates rather than a four-year degree.
-For H-1B eligibility, you'll need either a bachelor's degree in a related field like dental hygiene or health sciences, or demonstrate that three years of specialized dental experience can substitute for each year of missing education under the experience equivalency rule.
+For H-1B visa eligibility, you'll need either a bachelor's degree in a related field like dental hygiene or health sciences, or demonstrate that three years of specialized dental experience can substitute for each year of missing education under the experience equivalency rule.

 Which dental practices are most likely to sponsor EFDAs for visas?